brucejcooper/roon-mpris/README.md

 You can also specify a log level (try `all`) that the API uses to report what is going on.
 That might help

+I had a couple of situations where I thought it was broken, but it turned out I just hadn't enabled and configured my plugin in roon.
+Make sure you do that.

 # Credits
 I based this work off the following packages